AndreaPallotta/WellnessManagerJAVA/README.md

   ````

   ````
-  "gradle clean generateJar" to generate the Jar file (remove the "clean" task if it's your first time using the software)
+  "gradle clean buildApp" to generate the Jar file (remove the "clean" task if it's your first time using the software)
   ````

   ````
-  "gradle clean runJar" to generatew and run the Jar file (remove the "clean" task if it's your first time using the software)
+  "gradle clean runApp" to generatew and run the Jar file (remove the "clean" task if it's your first time using the software)
   ````

 ## License